Van-Goghbot/the-coderoom/docs/bezier.rst

 .. figure::  imgs/adaptive_path.gif
    :align:   center

-The ability to generate different curves based upon two positions and orientations was well suited to our project.
-Additionally the ability to adjust how much influence the start and end orientations have on the curve proved very helpful when automating the adaption of the curve if an inverse kinematics solution couldn't be found.
+The ability to generate different curves based on two positions and orientations was well suited to our project.
+Additionally, the ability to adjust how much influence the start and end orientations have on the curve proved very helpful when automating the adaption of the curve if an inverse kinematics solution couldn't be found.

 The implementation for this part of the project is split into two python files, ``bezier_conversion.py`` and ``bezier_interpolation.py``.
-Where bezier conversion contains the code that defines the Bezier class we created and bezier interpolation uses this class, and the placed brick positions to generate the positions and orientations of the bricks go inbetween.
+Bezier conversion contains the code that defines the Bezier class we created.
+Bezier interpolation uses this class, and the placed brick positions to generate the positions and orientations of the bricks go inbetween.

 T - Space vs Cartesian Space
 ----------------------------